taviso/wpunix/README.md

 You can exit with <kbd>F7</kbd>.

-There is a full scanned manual available online [here](http://www.columbia.edu/~em36/wpdos/WPDOS51Reference.pdf), WordPerfect DOS 5.1 and WordPerfect UNIX 7.0 are very similar.
+There is a full manual available online [here](https://lock.cmpxchg8b.com/files/wp8gui.pdf).

-There is a huge amount of useful information that is *mostly* relevant to wpunix on the [wpdos](http://wpdos.org) and [wptoolbox](https://wptoolbox.com) sites.
+There is also a huge amount of useful information that is *mostly* relevant to wpunix on the [wpdos](http://wpdos.org) and [wptoolbox](https://wptoolbox.com) sites.

 If you want the classic "white on blue" look...